Malox10/CelesteBruteForcer/README.md

 - yGround:
 An integer representing the center of the pixel where Madeline is touching the ground. `null` if not applicable.
-Allows taking into account the physics changes from the ground.
+Allows taking into account the physics changes from the ground, including collision.

 - noGrabFrames:
 The frames during which madeline can't grab.